openwrt-stuff/lede-mod/README.md

-# openwrt-cc-wndr4300
+# openwrt
-Openwrt build script that include some custom patches for netgear wndr4300
+Script that applies some custom patches to openwrt/lede Please put the folder under the root of source tree